Yamato-Security/EnableWindowsLogSettings/ConfiguringSecurityLogAuditPolicies.md

 The use of two privileges, “Back up files and directories” and “Restore files and directories,” generate events only if the `Computer Configuration > Windows Settings > Security Settings > Local Policies > Security Options > Audit: Audit the access of global system objects` Group Policy setting is enabled.
 However, it is not recommended to enable this Group Policy setting because of the high number of events recorded.

-Volume: High.
+Volume: `High`

 Default settings: `No Auditing`

-Recommended settings: `Success and Failure.
-However, this may be too noisy.`
+Recommended settings: `Success and Failure` However, this may be too noisy.

 Notable Sigma rules:
 * `(4673) User Couldn't Call a Privileged Service 'LsaRegisterLogonProcess'`: The 'LsaRegisterLogonProcess' function verifies that the application making the function call is a logon process by checking that it has the SeTcbPrivilege privilege set.
 Possible Rubeus tries to get a handle to LSA.